GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/opencart/index.md

 ## Configuration

-### GLUU Server Configuration
+### Gluu Server Configuration

-Before using this plugin with GLUU open id provider make sure you have configured gluu to return email claim.
+Before using this plugin with Gluu open id provider make sure you have configured gluu to return email claim.

-To enable email claim in the gluu server do the following:
+To enable email claim in the Gluu server do the following:

 1.First navigate to "OpenID Connect->Scopes" in the "Display Name" column click the "Email" link and then set the default scope to "True" from the drop down menu and make sure to add email claim in the "claims menu"(see following images for better reference).
 ![image](https://raw.githubusercontent.com/GluuFederation/wordpress-oxd-plugin/master/emailScope.PNG)